Scarabaeus1031/NEXAH/NAVIGATOR/REPOSITORY_MAP.md

 NEXAH shows that:

 > complex systems are not purely chaotic
-> they contain structured, measurable transition dynamics
+> they contain structured, measurable, and controllable dynamics

 ---

 ## 🔥 Core Principle

 > Structure is not imposed.
-> It is extracted from dynamics.
+> It is extracted from dynamics and expressed as a field.

 ---